LiviuCP/goToScriptsPython/README.md

 The same behavior is implemented for executed commands except there is no excluded history to be taken into account.

 The persistent history holds an unlimited number of entries.
-However only a limited number (specified by a global variable) is displayed in the unified menu (consolidated history), namely the ones that have been visited/executed the highest number of times.
+However only a limited number (specified by a variable from navigation_settings.py / commands_settings.py) is displayed in the unified menu (consolidated history), namely the ones that have been visited/executed the highest number of times.

 6.3.
 Consolidated history